 Penn’s Division of Public Safety encourages you to provide personal emergency contact information for use with the UPennAlert Emergency Notification System & Penn Guardian.
-Providing current information is the best way to ensure you will be reached in the event of an emergency.
 Partner with Penn by providing a phone number (preferably a cell phone) where you can best be reached.
-You may also register other contacts such as parents or guardians, so that University officials can communicate with them as well.
+You can also register parents or guardians, so University officials can communicate with them as well.

 Register for UPennAlert: From Penn InTouch select Profile, privacy & emergency, then Emergency

 The University generally cannot, by federal student privacy law (FERPA), discuss your academic or financial records with a third party, including parents.
 To authorize Penn to share your information with a parent, guardian, sponsor or another party, you must designate them explicitly

 From Penn InTouch, select Profile, privacy & emergency, then Share Academic/Financial Information.

 Penn.Pay is Penn’s electronic billing and payment system.
 As a student, you can access Penn.Pay with your Penn.Key.
 To enable others (such as your parents) to also receive and/or pay your bill, and view new activity on a daily basis, you must ‘invite’ them as an ‘other payer’

 From Penn InTouch, select Student Billing Account, then Paying Your Bill/Penn.Pay.